Addressing interpersonal harm in online gaming communities: the opportunities and challenges for a restorative justice approach: Findings: Online Restorative Justice Possibilities and Challenges

 \subsection{Moderators' Views on Implementing Restorative Justice Process in Their Communities}

-We next discuss Discord moderators' attitudes towards implementing a restorative justice process in their communities.
-Most moderators agreed with the values of restorative justice, and some of their moderation practices overlapped with restorative justice practices.
+We next discuss Discord moderators' attitudes toward implementing a restorative justice process in their communities.
+Most moderators agreed with the values of restorative justice, and some of their moderation practices overlapped with its practices.
 At the same time, they expressed concerns about adapting the moderation process to the restorative justice model.
-Additionally, several participants had already attempted restorative justice in their communities but received push-back and challenges from moderators and other community members.
+Additionally, several moderators had already attempted restorative justice in their communities but received push-back and challenges from other moderators and community members.